solarwinds/solarwinds-apm-ruby/test/README.md

 See here for docu: https://github.com/deivid-rodriguez/pry-byebug

 ## Duplication (◔_◔) and missing tests ( •̆௰•̆ )
-Sorry, it takes some time to run all the tests.
+Sorry, it takes some time to run all the tests (31 test suites, approx. 40
+minutes in local docker container or travis with 5 workers).
 There is duplication as well as omissions.
 The test code is a bit of a jungle, so for now the aim is to get good coverage for added and refactored code and clean up tests whenever it makes sense.

 If you are contributing, please make sure all the tests pass and add tests for your code, so that it can't be broken.